To Home Page

 Because there are degrees of punishment, you may be able to greatly lessen the degree of punishment that you will receive on Judgment Day.
 Think of it.
 In every prison, there are prisoners who have it better than the others do.
 So, do what you can now to make things as good for yourself as you possibly can in the afterlife.
 Do what is right.
 Resolve that you are going to love and serve God anyway.
 Don't oppose or betray those who are born-again Christians.
 Help them instead.
 Be loving and kind to others.
 Also, help the poor and the needy.
 Give generously to them.

 God will take notice of this.
-Perhaps one day, as you are doing good works for God, He will grant you the ability to repent again, and reveal to you that although you came very close, you did not actually commit this sin, so that you can find forgiveness.
-And even if it turns out that He cannot forgive you because you have actually committed the unpardonable sin, He will have much more mercy on you on Judgment Day than someone who did not serve Him at all, because all who stand before the God at the Great White Throne will judged by their works:
+Perhaps one day, as you are trying to do good works for God, He will reveal to you that although you came very close, you did not actually commit this sin, and you will realize that you have been forgiven!
+And even if it turns out that He cannot forgive you because you actually did commit the sin, and you therefore find yourself unable to confess, He will have much more mercy on you on Judgment Day than someone who did not serve Him at all, because all who stand before God at the Great White Throne will be judged by their works.

 Re 20:12 And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.